Fourth vaccination surprises researchers – that’s how effective the booster is

 Corona: Antibodies through a second booster – researchers are studying Biontech and Moderna

-The study, the results of which are published on May 9, 2022 in the medical journal The Lancet were published was under the direction of Alasdair Munro.
+The study, the results of which will be published in the medical journal on May 9, 2022 The Lancet were published was under the direction of Alasdair Munro.
 The researcher is part of the COV-BOOST, a study program for corona vaccinations funded by the University Hospital Southampton Foundation.
 A fourth vaccination was administered to 166 participants between January 11 and 25, 2022 as part of the investigation.
 The test subjects were on average 70 years old and had been boosted with the Biontech vaccine about seven months previously.

 The researchers administered either the Biontech preparation or half the dose of the Moderna vaccine as a second booster to the test group, which consisted of 52 percent men.
 The active substance was injected into a skeletal muscle of the upper arm.
 Participants reported local pain after vaccination, as well as some fatigue.
 However, there were no more serious consequences during the course of the investigation.